 - Bankruptcy laws are different for individuals and companies.

 - The way Credit Check is run on individuals vs companies is vastly different.

-Overall the laws presume a business owner to be more savvy than the average consumer.
-It’s assumed that business owners have a higher level of sophistication and accountability.
-The primary advantage of hiring a commercial debt collection agency is their extensive knowledge of business laws.
+Overall the laws presume a business owner to be savvier than the average consumer.
+It is assumed that business owners have a higher level of sophistication and accountability.
+The primary advantage of hiring a commercial collection agency is their extensive knowledge of business laws.

-Debt collection process often includes these steps:
+The commercial debt collection process generally includes these steps:

 Assigning the case to a Commercial debt collector, background investigation, skip tracing, credit analysis, finalizing a collection approach and payment plans.
 A commercial law firm ( or an in-house commercial lawyer) will get involved if everything else fails.